Somerville High School (New Jersey): Athletics

 The gymnastics team won the overall state championship in 1993.

 The boys' soccer team won the 2006 Central Jersey Group II sectional championship with a 3–1 win over Raritan High School.
 In 2007, the boys soccer team repeated as sectional champion with a 2–0 win over Shore Regional High School.

 The girls' soccer team defeated Shore Regional High School 3–1 to win the 2006 Central Jersey Group II sectional title.

 The boys' outdoor track and field team won the Group III title in 1942 and won Group II titles in 1973, 2001, 2003–2005 and 2007.
 The team won 72 consecutive dual meets and was Central Jersey Group II sectional champion for eight straight seasons (2001–2008).

 The boys' cross country team won the Group II state championship in 1984.

 The boys' lacrosse team, founded in 2004, won Central Jersey Group II sectional championships in 2013 and 2014, compiling a 35-game home winning streak dating back to 2011.

 Robotics

 Somerville's FIRST Robotics Competition team is Team 102, The Gearheads.
-Team102 participates in the New Jersey and Connecticut FIRST Regionals.
+Team 102 participates in the FIRST Mid-Atlantic district events.